 The United Kingdom prefers the use of the e-cigarette to trying to quit alone.
 They believe that nicotine patches and e-cigarettes all help smokers stop.
 While the debate rages, more and more people are turning to e-cigarettes as a healthier alternative to smoking.

 As you try to kick your smoking addiction, you certainly can you use the help you can get.
-Physicians and psychotherapists are not unaware of the stress you have to go through while you are trying to stop smoking.
+Physicians and psychotherapists are not unaware of the stress you have to go through while you are trying smoking cessation.

 There are over four thousand chemicals in tobacco, and about forty-three of them are carcinogenic.
 Nicotine is chiefly responsible for addiction, so that if you can stop or hamper it action in your body, you can break the habit with that much more ease.

-The first stop smoking drug you should know of is Chantix.
-Chantix is a great for adults who are trying to stop smoking, as opposed to kids in the same category, especially because of its rather severe side effects.
+The first smoking cessation drug you should know of is Chantix.
+Chantix is a great for adults who are trying smoking cessation, as opposed to kids in the same category, especially because of its rather severe side effects.
 It is one of such substances that keep you from feeling the craving for nicotine so that you can go through your day without even thinking of smoking.

 The side effects may be severe however, including consequences like nausea, sleep disorder, constipation, headaches, and loss of appetite, mood alterations, and sometimes rashes.